westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 ### Logical

 `bool` is a logical type.
 It can be either `true` or `false`.
-Logical variables drive logical statements, but about that in later lessons.
+Logical variables drive logical statements, but more about that in later lessons.

 ## Arithmetic